 The next early morning we left the Camp, and we crossed the river, after an hour we came in contact with another Camp close by at the location where we had to cross the river again and go uphill, with many, many steps, after climbing al these steps we arrived at Cuidad Perdido – The Lost City in Teyuna.

 It is an excellent experience to come and visit this spiritual and fascinating area.
 We did a ritual in a group holding hands and to show our respect to this holy ground.
 The Kogui in our group explained the importance of this.
-Currently four different indigenous communities inhabbit the Sierra Nevada, Kogui, Wiwa, Arhuaco and Kankuamo.
+Currently, four different indigenous communities inhabit the Sierra Nevada, Kogui, Wiwa, Arhuaco, and Kankuamo.

 I find the architecture amazing and exciting that what was structured so many years ago.
 First I thought, ok this is it, this is the location, but then we went higher up the hill, and we saw and other path leading higher with many stone steps.
 I saw that these stones contained enormous amounts of minerals, the sand was colored with shiny particles of a metal sort, the same what I saw later at the beaches of Playa Cinto shining in the sun when we were snorkeling.